Drop Down Deals

 In the opened window, confirm that you wish to reset Mozilla Firefox settings to default by clicking the "Reset" button.

-To avoid installation of Drop Down Deals be very attentive when downloading and installing free software.
+To avoid installation of adware be very attentive when downloading and installing free software.
 If your download is managed by a download client be sure to decline installation of promoted browser plug-ins and toolbars:

 When installing the already downloaded free program choose “custom” or “advanced” installation options – this step will reveal all of the potentially unwanted applications that are being installed together with your chosen free program:

-If you are experiencing problems while trying to remove Drop Down Deals from your computer, please ask for assistance in our malware removal forum.
+If you are experiencing problems while trying to remove drop down deals virus from your computer, please ask for assistance in our malware removal forum.

-If you have additional information on Drop Down Deals or it's removal please share your knowledge in the comments section below.
+If you have additional information on drop down deals virus or it's removal please share your knowledge in the comments section below.